THE HAIR CYCLE

 1. Anagen: Growing phase

-First, the stages of hair growth begin with the anagen phase and this is the longest phase, lasting about 2 to 6 years.
+To start, the stages of hair growth begin with the anagen phase and this is the longest phase, lasting about 2 to 6 years.

 During the anagen phase, your hair follicles are pushing out hairs that will continue to grow (about half an inch each month) until they are cut or reach the end of their lifespan and simply fall out.

-At any time, about 85/90% of the hair follicles on your scalp are in the anagen phase.
+Also, note that at any time, about 85/90% of the hair follicles on your scalp are in the anagen phase.

 2. Catagen: Transition phase

-Secondly, the catagen phase starts when the anagen phase ends, and tends to last about 10 days or so.
+Subsequently, the catagen phase starts when the anagen phase ends, and tends to last about 10 days or so.

 During this cycle, hair follicles shrink and hair growth slows.
 The hair also separates from the bottom of the hair follicle, yet remains in place during its final days of growing.